sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 ### 3. Adapt the knowledge for improving execution

 The compiler's information passes provide simple boolean values to check if an operand has a future use.
-To identify the current use and applicability, we can use the general helper functions available in `InPlaceUtils.h`:
+To identify the current use and applicability, we can use the general helper functions available in [InPlaceUtils.h](src/runtime/local/kernels/InPlaceUtils.h):

 **isInPlaceable**